 1. Business Scope

 The business scope is listed on every company’s business license.
 Choosing a business scope is done at the beginning of the registration process.
 It is a very delicate moment of choosing during the registration of one’s entity.
 The business scope defines which types of business a company can engage in and are approved by the Bureau of Industry & Commerce.
 In China, there are 4 types of business scope items: Common, Encouraged, Restricted and Forbidden.
-For more information about the different categories, please check out an earlier published article by 1421.

 What companies usually do not know – or tend to forget – is that they can only pursue the items listed on the business scope.
 Failing to be compliant to the business scope can imply a fine up to one year’s revenue.

 Also, depending on the business scope, the type of company in China is different.
 There are three types: